-The ADT7311 is a high accuracy digital temperature sensor that uses a 16-bit ADC to monitor and digitize the temperature to 0.0078°C of resolution.
-The ADC resolution, by default, is set to 13 bits (0.0625°C).
-An internal temperature sensor generates a voltage proportional to absolute temperature, which is compared to an internal voltage reference and input into a precision digital modulator.
+The ADT7320 is a high accuracy digital temperature sensor that uses a 16-bit ADC to monitor and digitize the temperature to a resolution of 0.0078°C. By default, the ADC resolution is set to 13 bits (0.0625°C).
+An internal temperature sensor generates a voltage proportional to absolute temperature; this voltage is compared to an internal voltage reference and input into a precision digital modulator.

-The internal temperature sensor has high accuracy and linearity over the entire rated temperature range without needing correction or calibration by the user.
+The internal temperature sensor has high accuracy and linearity over the entire rated temperature range without the need for correction or calibration by the user.

-The sensor output is digitized by a sigma-delta $(\Sigma-\Delta)$ modulator, also known as the charge balance type analog-to-digital converter.
-This type of converter utilizes time-domain oversampling and a high accuracy comparator to deliver 16 bits of resolution in an extremely compact circuit.
+The sensor output is digitized by a sigma-delta $(\Sigma - \Delta)$ modulator, also known as the charge balance type ADC.
+This type of converter uses time domain oversampling and a high accuracy comparator to deliver 16 bits of resolution in an extremely compact circuit.